itsmehuydey/EX2_IOT/README.md

 # 🌱 Smart Environmental Monitoring System | IoT + CoreIoT + ESP32

 🎓 This is a real-time IoT-based environmental monitoring and control system built for smart agricultural factories.
-It uses a combination of multiple environmental sensors, real-time telemetry via MQTT, and a centralized dashboard on CoreIoT (ThingsBoard).
+It uses a combination of multiple environmental sensors, real-time telemetry via MQTT/Token, and a centralized dashboard on CoreIoT (ThingsBoard).
 The system ensures worker safety, fire risk detection, intrusion alerts, and supports remote control of devices such as fans and lights. 🚨🌡️🧠

 ---